|

 Posts: 495

-Thanked: 54 Times
+54 Times

-Liked: 38 Times
+38 Times

 Quote:

-On this same note... if you can go without the juice it would be even better.
+Originally Posted by Marlowe And on that note, stop drinking pop!
+Its one of the unhealthiest things you can drink, and its quite easy to drink too much of it if you're buying meals on campus or in resaurants.
+Juice, water and tea are all healthier choices. | On this same note... if you can go without the juice it would be even better.
 There's a lot of added sugars in juices and even the natural sugars you're better off to get them from the actual fruits than from the juice.
 I've cut out all drinks other than water in the last couple months and it's actually made me feel a lot better.
 So just try it out and if you can't do without the juice than just drink it in moderation.

-Alyssa Brière
+__________________Alyssa Brière

 Materials Engineering and Society IV